-If you would like to employ the help of a third-party Cordova plugin please see here.
+If you would like to employ the help of a third-party Cordova plugin, see the Cordova-Mixpanel plugin.

 Host Mixpanel Locally

 It is necessary to host Mixpanel's library locally.
 Since version 2.1.0 of Cordova, all domains are whitelisted by default.